Being Catherine De Nerve

 5. Went shopping for the new underwear – sizes have increased, came home depressed

-6. Last time I asked my Precious to put my jewellery in his strong room at work I found my Granny’s typewriter case (that’s my jewellery box) sitting forlornly on a chair in his office, when I asked what’s that doing there he didn’t even know it existed or what it was.
+6. Last time I asked my Precious to put my jewellery in his strong room at work, I found my Granny’s typewriter case (that’s my jewellery box) sitting forlornly on a chair in his office.
+When I asked what that was doing there, he didn’t even know it existed or what it was.
 So much for caring about my family jewels!
-Now I just wear it all, if you’ve got it flaunt it!
+Now I wear it all, if you’ve got it, flaunt it!

-15. Every charger and accessory is accounted for, the laptop, tablet, GoPro; smart phone has been de-bugged and cleaned up ready to go.
-Camera ready, CHARGER packed and memory cards cleared, I still have to clear the hard-drive for photo storage.
+Every charger and accessory is accounted for; the laptop, tablet, GoPro, and smartphone have been de-bugged and cleaned up, ready to go.
+Camera-ready, CHARGER packed, and memory cards cleared, I still must clear the hard drive for photo storage.

-16. Never done it before but we'll do a long-arm selfie.
+Never done it before, but we'll do a long-arm selfie.

 My Mom insisted that no matter where we went in a motor car or other mode of transport (I went to boarding school by train) we had to bath, wash behind our ears, my hair had to be washed and I had to sit in the sun to dry it, this was before the hairdryer was a common appliance, I had to brush it briskly 100 times and then it had to have a plait and my fringe was trimmed.
-Our shoes had to have a military shine to them.
-My dad clipped our nails; this was an ordeal as he believed in really, really short nails.
-I suffered from “catarrh” so I had to blow my nose “properly” too.
-At ten minutes before departure we all had to use the bathroom.
+Our shoes had to have a military shine.
+My dad clipped our nails; it was an ordeal because he believed in keeping them short.
+I suffered from “catarrh,” so I had to blow my nose “properly” too.
+Ten minutes before departure, we all had to use the bathroom.

-As Billy Connelly remarked, has the state of someone’s underwear after an accident ever been taken into account?
-I wonder why we had to use the bathroom as a matter of urgency if our bladders were never taken into account on the 8 hour journey, as there was no stopping, no eating, no fighting and certainly no complaining once we hit the road!
-If God forbid, we did have an altercation in the back seat we were smartly side-swiped twice, backhand and forehand.
-I’m sure if we had been involved in a motorcar accident (thank God we didn’t) the headlines would’ve read “Five Knights Burst Bladders”.
-No-one would’ve said a word about the state of our underwear!
+As Billy Connolly remarked, has the state of someone’s underwear after an accident ever been discussed?
+I wonder why we had to use the bathroom as a matter of urgency if our bladders were never considered on the 8-hour journey, as there was no stopping, no eating, no fighting, and certainly no complaining once we hit the road!
+If, God forbid, we did have an altercation in the back seat, we were smartly side swiped twice, backhand and forehand.
+I’m sure if we had been involved in a motorcar accident (thank God we didn’t), the headlines would’ve read “Five Knights Burst Bladders”.
+No one would’ve said a word about the state of our underwear!

 This saga will continue as the story unfolds.